 Youth learn about the varied purposes of presentations and how to tailor their presentations appropriately to fit their intentions.
 Beginners are encouraged to select simple topics with which they are extremely comfortable, so that the presentation process is the focus of their learning without the stress of learning about an unfamiliar topic.

 Participants can from from the following types of presentation:

 As youth progress and grow each year, they are challenged to try one of the more difficult types of presentations, to use more advanced technology in their presentations where appropriate, and to venture into unfamiliar topics or presentation styles.

 Level I - Club presentations.
 4-H members are encouraged to prepare and present their 4-H presentation in front of their primary 4-H Club.
 The presentation is not formally evaluated but rather used as practice to prepare for 4-H County Presentations.

 Level II - County event.
 4-H members present in front of trained volunteer evaluators in a classroom style setting.
 Numerical scores given by evaluators.
 Participation awards are given immediately after event.
 Presenters who qualify based on age and score may be selected to advance to 4-H District Presentations.
-Pre-registration required.

 Level III - District event.
 Selected 4-H members from Southeast Counties take part in this event.
 Presentations are given in a public setting to trained volunteer evaluators.
 Numerical scores given by evaluators.
 Participation certificates are awarded immediately after event.
 Registration required.

-The event will take place at Dutchess Community College on Saturday, April 29th.
 Information will be provided if selected to advance.